Real Estate Careers

 - Transaction coordination systems

-- Sometimes: training, leads, marketing support, and office space
+- Sometimes training, leads, marketing support, and office space

 Types of brokerages in South Florida